 If price is a huge factor for you, luckily KitchenAid has regular sales on their mixers, with some being as much as $200 off.
 You can also get yourself a refurbished KitchenAid mixer which will cost a hell of a lot less than buying a brand new one.

 Bowl Lift vs Tilt Head: What’s Your Pick?

 You might be confused about which KitchenAid stand mixer you should buy and with good reason.
 After all, both the tilt-head and the bowl-lift models are efficient, sturdy, and durable.

-In general, tilt-head stand mixers are designed for home use, while bowl-lift stand mixers were intended for commercial use.
-Both stand mixers are versatile and will dazzle you with their performance.
+Tilt-head mixers are generally geared towards home bakers, while bowl-lift models are built with commercial use in mind.
+Both types are incredibly versatile and promise to deliver outstanding performance.
 If you want to see a more in-depth comparison of each KitchenAid stand mixer model, take a look at my KitchenAid mixer comparison article where I dive deeper into the specs of each model.